-As we begin the 2022-23 school year, how we treat each other goes a long way to creating the culture and climate that best supports our students doing their best.
-I am writing today to share with you the Student Success Guide, and would like to explain how it contributes to preparing your child with the knowledge and skills to thrive in college, career, and life.
+How we treat each other goes a long way to creating the culture and climate that helps our students do their best.
+The 2023-24 Student Success Guide is part of what we do to prepare your child with the knowledge and skills they'll need to be successful.

 Every student on every campus needs to be safe every day.
 The same goes for our teachers and staff.
-That is why the 2022-23 Student Code of Conduct is so important.
-This is the Code that we hold ourselves to - all of us, students and staff.
-So please review this document with your child.
+That's why our 2023-24 Student Success Guide is so important.
+This is the guide that we hold ourselves to - all of us, students and staff.

-An electronic copy of this Code is available on the district website at https://www.austinisd.org/family-support/conduct-code.
-It will be there all year, so refer back to it if you need it later.
+An electronic copy of this guide is available on the district website at www.austinisd.org/family-support/conduct-code.
+Please review the guide with your child.

-Austin is a city that values everyone, and we are that way because we treat everyone with respect.
-Our goal is to foster that same environment in Austin ISD.
-Our schools are a place where every student is motivated to learn, and faculty and staff enjoy meaningful work.
+Austin ISD values everyone, not in spite of their differences but because of them, and we are that way because we treat everyone with respect.
+We work together as teachers, families, students and staff to foster that environment.

-Thank you in advance for reviewing this important document with your child.
+Our schools are a place where every student is motivated to learn, and where our teachers and staff enjoy meaningful work.
+Thank you in advance for doing this with your child.
+This guide is important because your child is important.